What is a retaliatory eviction?

 Notice requiring emergency remedial action

 Different rules apply to protect lodgers and other excluded occupiers.
-The landlord should give reasonable notice to leave (verbal or written) and the occupier must leave before the notice period ends.
+The landlord should give reasonable notice to leave (verbal or written), and the occupier must leave before the notice period ends.

 This only applies in Wales.

 Under the Renting Homes (Wales) Act 2016, contract holders (also known as ‘tenants’) are prevented from retaliatory evictions.
-From 1 December 2022, landlords cannot evict contract holders who asked for repairs or complained about the condition of their rented dwelling (eg because it is not fit for human habitation).
+Since 1 December 2022, landlords cannot evict contract holders who have asked for repairs or complained about the condition of their rented dwelling (eg because it is not fit for human habitation).
 This also applies where a landlord seeks to terminate an occupation contract in reliance on a landlord break clause.

 If a court finds that a landlord responded to a request for repairs by issuing a no-fault possession notice, they will not automatically be entitled to repossess the property.
-Further, if a landlord’s possession proceedings are refused on the ground that it was a retaliatory eviction, the landlord will not be able to serve a new no-fault eviction notice for the next 6 months.
+Further, if a landlord’s possession proceedings are refused on the ground that it was a retaliatory eviction, the landlord will not be able to serve a new no-fault eviction notice for the next six months.